D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 3. FnP multiclass kits (if using)
 4. cdtweaks - enable all classes/multiclasses for all races

+Notes:
+- I used cdtweaks as an example, but any similar race tweak can be used.
+- The Kit Updater can now be used to enable the FMC class for half-elves, if hidden by a tweak.

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------

 Version info:

+v5.15
+- Kit Updater can now be used to change some of the misc options in the Config.ini.
+- Tracking ability: If rangers can gain this at level 1, then kits that could gain Tracking as an HLA (Confessor, Crow Hunter) will also gain it at level 1.
+The updater will also check for this.
+- Added color glows for Moonlight Knight's Torrent effects.
+Different colors for higher versions.
+- Nurse's Autoimmune: When/if statuses are cured, it now also heals 30% of maximum Hit Points.
+- Crow Hunter's Visceral Attack: Healing changed from 12 HP to 5 + 20% of max HP. (for comparison, in the v1.0 this healed 20 HP.)
+- Beast Hunter: Added some minor additional bonuses at levels 8 and 16.
+- Warhounds now take no damage from their own Shockwave or Incinerate.
+It still removes grease/entangle effects if the caster is hit by the blast/flames.
+- Fixed a minor issue with Powder Keg kit and Talents of Faerun HLA component.
+If taking the ToF HLA song it now switches to the correct song.
+Run the Kit Updater after ToF to apply fix.
+- Powder Keg: Fixed a loophole that let you use powder keg explosions every round.
+Also, scripted singing can no longer bypass the cooldown timer.
+- Nurse: Changed armor restriction to leather and hide, instead of just leather.
+Gives the single class more options.

+v5.14
+- Kit Updater note: More work on proficiency updates.
+The main new thing is that each time this is run now, it will first copy paste every value from the base class over to the kit.
+Then it makes further edits for kits that need it.
+This means that for values not specifically edited, it will always be identical to the base class after running the updater.
+- Medic: The HLA list now checks for some fist only HLAs added by mods (ToF, Artisan's Kitpack).
+If detected, the kit will not gain the equivalent fighter hlas. (my monk kits add some fighter hlas not in the base monk table)
+- Powder Keg: Will now always have damage HLA traps, even if removed from bards by a tweak.
+- Icons: for kits with multiple abilities, icons should now always have the same visual style if using a mod that changes icons (ex.
+Remastered Spell Icons).
+An exception is the Medic Arts ability (the submenu uses the actual Poison Weapon and Lay On Hands abilities).
+- subtledoctor's Combat Skills mod: A few adjustments.
+Some kits can put more in Dodge or Ranged skills.
+Crow Hunter can no longer take traps.
+This is done from both the main component and the updater, but it's recommended to install before Combat Skills, then run the updater after.
+- Skills & Abilities mod: Some kits will no longer have the "Heavy Armor" proficiency.
+This is done from both the main component and the updater, but it's recommended to install before Skills & Abilities, then run the updater after.

+v5.13
+- Talents of Faerun notes:
+	- Misc improvements to minor/high level abilities lists.
+Run the Kit Updater after ToF to implement changes.
+	- Several kits can no longer learn feats related to their kit disadvantages.
+	- Several kits have extra options that aren't normally part of their class. (ex. all archer kits can take any ranged combat feat/HLA, Medic can take Poison Weapon upgrades, etc.)
+	- BG2EE: All arcane kits (including multiclasses) will have 1 of the Arcane Knowledge feats taken for free.
+The feat is denoted at level 1, but effects aren't given until level 18 mage.
+(These are required for selecting HLA spells of a school.)
+	- Note: If ToF feats/HLAs are detected in the override, the Kit Updater patches the m_dw_hld.lua file, and backs up an unmodified version in weidu_external\d2wk.
+The updater only needs to be run once, but is safe to run repeatedly (it won't create duplicate lines).
+- Kit Updater: Added option to restore backup ToF lua file before edits.
+This isn't normally needed.
+The updater won't add duplicate lines.
+If you see a feat/HLA that is permanently grayed out, you can try using this. (note: this won't fix possible issues with cleric sphere system HLAs)

+v5.12
+- Kit Updater: Various improvements.
+Adjusted mod compat stuff.
+- Nurse: There's no description update, but ranged proficiencies are now always (base thief + 1).
+It will still be 2 slots max in most cases.
+The updater component will also recheck this.
+Also, the number will never be lowered from the current amount (i.e. if a mod gave it Mastery or higher).
+- Temple Knight: No changes, but installer/updater now won't lower blunt/polearm proficiencies if you installed a tweak that gives all paladins grand mastery.
+- multiclass clerics: Updater now won't lower proficiency numbers if you installed a tweak that gives multiclass warriors higher than 2 slots in weapons.
+- Faiths & Powers note: Expanded HLA lists for Blood Minister and cleric multiclasses.
+Two things to note.
+(1) Not all HLAs will match the kit's sphere list.
+They were chosen based on what I thought looked right for the kit.
+(2) HLAs are added by scanning FnP kits and copy pasting lines to this mod's HLA tables. (i.e. you need to install FnP clerics/druids/shamans for the full HLA lists)
+- FnP note 2: If you use FnP spheres, but don't want to install some or all FnP kits, that's fine too.
+Kits will just have a smaller HLA list.
+Note that the Blood Minister will (as of this update) always have anything from the shaman HLA list.
+- A few kits can now learn an extra HLA from another class (ex.
+Grave Warden can take UAI).

+v5.11
+- Added new component: Kit Updater.
+This replaces the "Update Medic Arts" component.
+Can be re-run at any time.
+Skipped on initial mod install.
+This is safe to install at end of order, including after mods that say they need to be installed last.
+Currently, it does the Medic updates, and also remakes HLA tables.
+It also rechecks proficiencies for kits different from the base class.
+- Kits with armor restrictions are now listed in the "Unusable" part of the item description.
+- HLA tables for all kits now have unique resource names.
+These are clones of the base class table, including any tweaks or additions.
+Running the Kit Updater will also remake all HLA tables.
+- Warrior HLAs: Paladin, ranger, and monk kits now scan the base fighter HLA list and copy paste any lines they don't already have (except Resist Magic for monks).
+There won't be anything added in the unmodded game, but with mods there might be.
+- Multiclass HLAs: Multiclass kits now check the base single class for missing abilities (can happen with ToF, depending on game/components).
+Triple class kits won't check the Mage list, but will have anything from the base triple class (i.e. if modded to have HLA spells).

+v5.10
+- Starjammer: Gemini Swap now does the teleport instantly (previously delayed 1 second).
+Also briefly invisible (both caster and target).
+- Nurse kit's Autoimmune triggers faster (always within 1-2 seconds now).
+- All support abilities that target a single creature are now castable on invisible or sanctuaried allies.
+This was already the case for some but not all.
+Can optionally make them not castable on invisible from config.ini.
+- Compatibility note: This mod is now safe to install before or after most proficiency overhauls (tested with cdtweaks, skills & abilities).
+Talents of Faerun weapon system still needs to be after, but most others should be fine before or after.
+- Cleric multiclasses: the config option to have more proficiency choices is now always auto-enabled if the base multiclass has expanded usability.
+Previously, it would only check specifically for the FnP or DoF mods.
+- Blood Minister: Previously already had expanded proficiency options if FnP or DoF tweaks were detected.
+This now checks the base cleric class directly, instead of specific mods.
+- Blood Minister: "No gauntlets or bracers" restriction is now specifically for magic items.
+(This was mainly done to test a new install file, but might as well leave it in.)

 v5.9
 - Bubb's Spell Menu note: Fixed display issues in Overlay mode with Ki Energy (Medic kit).
 It should now always display the correct amount of Ki Energy after using an ability.
 (This was just a display issue.
 The actual Ki Energy amount was always correct.)